NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Food and drinks

-The prices for food and drinks were very different in different regions.
-For example, we paid only €20 per person for a meal including drinks in a local restaurant, but at Hilton Dead Sea Resort we spent around €100 per evening.
-You often pay around €1.50 for a bottle of water or a can of drink.
+The prices for food and drinks varied greatly in different regions.
+For example, we paid only €20 per person for a meal including drinks at a local restaurant, but at the Hilton Dead Sea Resort, we spent around €100 per evening.
+For a bottle of water or a can of soda, you often pay around €1.50.

 Other costs